Police

 POLICE

-• the Austin, Laporte, Griffiths and MLIA human rights challenges and the recent ECtHR decision in Pal v UK;
+• the Austin, Laporte, Griffiths and MLIA human rights challenges and the ECtHR decision in Pal v UK;

 • first, our cutting-edge understanding of police law.
 We know that police clients need effective solutions, applying often complex and developing law in difficult situations;